 Let me know if you can think of any other Nurse Symbol that should be included.

 Looking for something fun, maybe a little quirky?
 Check out our Nursing Quotes page – a collection of funny and inspiring nurse quotes to share with friend and colleagues.
+Or maybe you have wondered about who is the patron saint of nurses – I did and I found it surprising.
+What is the philosophy of nursing? – another gem to pass the time in deep thought!

 Do you subscribe to or regularly read any Nursing Magazines or Journals ?
 This article looks at a great selection of the best ones for a range of nursing careers – add yours if it isn’t listed!